custardcream98/utility-class-components/README.md

   text-bold
 `;

-// You can extend other React Component's style too. const RedContainer = utld(Container)` bg-red-500
+// You can also extend the style of other React components. const RedContainer = utld(Container)` bg-red-500
 `;